Reproducing topological properties with quasi-Majorana states

 for some arbitrary phase $\phi$.
 In this Majorana basis, $\psi_1$ and $\psi_2$ satisfy $\psi_1 = \mathcal{P}\psi_1, \psi_2 = \mathcal{P} \psi_2$.
 The projected coupling matrix $\hat{W}$ in this basis has the form

-where $t_{\gamma \sigma}$ is the coupling of Majorana component $\gamma=1,2$ to a lead electron mode with spin $\sigma=\uparrow, \downarrow$, and the complex conjugate $t_{\gamma \sigma}^*$ the coupling to the corresponding lead hole modes.
+where $t_{\gamma \sigma}$ is the coupling of Majorana component $\gamma=1,2$ to a lead electron mode with spin $\sigma=\uparrow, \downarrow$, the complex conjugate $t_{\gamma \sigma}^*$ the coupling to the corresponding lead hole modes, and with $t^2$ in units of energy.
 We choose the phase $\phi$ such that it minimizes the off-diagonal elements $t_{1, \downarrow}, t_{2, \uparrow}$, which results in Majorana components with opposite spin.
 The computation of the coupling matrix $W$ from the propagating modes in the lead as computed with Kwant~\cite{Groth2014} is done using the method of Ref.~\onlinecite{Dresen2014}.